ZarnackGroup/racoon_clip/docs/all_options.rst

        --threads 10

-To create a configuration file, start with a YAML mapping or copy and adapt one of the tested configurations in
+To create a configuration file, start with an empty YAML file or copy and adapt one of the test configurations in
 `example_data <https://github.com/ZarnackGroup/racoon_clip/tree/main/example_data>`_.
 Only required settings and values that differ from their defaults need to be specified.

-The following complete template lists the public configuration keys.
-It is not a directly runnable configuration: required paths and experiment-specific settings must be supplied.
+The following complete template lists all parameters with their default setting.

 .. code-block:: yaml